iafsilva/QuandooAssessmentTest/README.md

 3. Android-Job

-    To create and schedule the required Job, in any API level, without the need for Google Play Store.
+    To create and schedule the required Job, in any API level, without the need for Google Play Services.

 ## Screenshots